Photography is not dead!

 Photography is dead according to German photographer Wim Wenders, speaking to The Age Melbourne newspaper, blaming the iPhone.
 We have to disagree as photography is a craft and if the photographer has continuing passion for his or her craft then how can it be dead?
 It is more likely the photographer is going through a period of low inspiration and this can be difficult to break.
 That photography is dead can become the truth.
 Don’t accept this and keep shooting as this is the only way to let the light in again.
 And, most certainly visit the Wenders website where you will see that photography is very much alive.
 Maybe you could try some different gear, but I doubt you need yet another digital camera, so why not bring out that 70s rangefinder which has been languishing in the cupboard.
 A very important point here is cost and loss of value or ‘techno-price-rot’.
 Your new, latest digital costing maybe $1200 retail is not worth half this as you walk out the door.
 The latest DSLR is worse.
 But, your new/old analogue rangefinder either purchased 2nd hand or resurrected from the back of your gear cupboard, in excellent cosmetic and operating condition, original cost long forgotten but today worth in the low $100s, maybe $300 is still worth $300 and may even increase in value - something your digital gear definitely will not.

 Everything doesn’t have to be snapped, with discernment the key to photography in the 21st century and there are potential ‘A’ grade images everywhere.
 There will always be that ‘special’ image, that moment in time that no one else can ever capture - it is unique to you.
 Even in your own space where you are right now those special images are waiting.
 The main problem with iPhone photography is there is no understanding of the rules of photography which haven’t changed since the first days early in the 19th century.
 The iPhone does it all for you, mostly rendering the snapper clueless.
 Most iPhone pictures will be lost - consigned to their ICloud grave, never to be seen again.
 Today’s cell phone is a useful instrument for - email on the go, text messaging, internet banking if you want to take the risk, Google maps to get your directions, photographic record of a vehicle accident and quick snaps of family events, but that’s about it.
 A lot of extravagant claims are made, but a quality image making tool it is not.
 Fast moving action, either sport or nature, and available light photography is not the cellphone’s strong point.
-The SLR/DSLR with focus tracking and an A grade fast lens is the tool for this job.
-To freeze the action a fast shutter (1/500 - 1/1000) is needed and if the light is slightly challenging the average cellphone lens cannot gather enough light to allow a discernible image to be recorded.
+The SLR/DSLR with focus tracking and an A grade fast (large aperture) lens is the tool for this job.
+To freeze the action a fast shutter (1/500 - 1/1000) is needed and if the light is slightly challenging the average cellphone lens cannot gather enough light to allow a useable image to be recorded.
 Bright lenses with large apertures of at least F2.8 and preferably F1.2, F1.4 can address this problem.
 These ‘fast’ lenses are expensive and the cellphone cannot offer this professional high grade lens.
 Bokeh (the out of focus background) produced when a large aperture is used creating shallow depth of field, is an example of the type of result acheivable with the right lens for the shoot.
 A creative photographer’s tool, very much sought after in the food photography segment.

 Image quality requires many factors to optimise.
 We will consider only the important basics 1) original size of image - pixels matter.
 2) Glass quality (lens).
 The average cellphone lens is plastic and not professional grade.
 A high quality 'fast' (large aperture) professional grade 35mm format lens is capable of resolving detail in low light, enabling a moderate speed film or in the case of digital the ISO setting to be 200 or less.
 Image noise is minimised at these settings.
 Lots of modern digital cameras are capable of very high ISO settings but the resulting images will be disappointing to the point of being useless due to high noise pollution.
-Recently, for extra $, sets of good quality glass lenses are available for cellphones which may include wide angle, macro and telephoto but the user is still dealing with a small aperture dark lens and no manual control.
+Recently, for extra $, sets of good quality glass lenses are available for cellphones which may include wide angle, macro and telephoto but the user is still dealing with a consumer grade lens and no manual control.
 3) Image recording process.
 Film, the ultimate original.
-Properly stored film will survive for decades whereas the digital file can have an uncertain life, file corruption being the main problem experienced and incompatibility with an upgraded computer can become very frustrating.
+Properly stored film can survive for more than 100 years, whereas the digital file can have an uncertain life, file corruption being the main problem experienced and incompatibility with an upgraded computer can become very frustrating.
 In the digital photography world the digital uncompressed raw file, or digital negative offers the widest post shoot processing scope.
 4) Last but by no means least - image content.
 Be discerning and only shoot what raises your photographer’s heartbeat, unless, of course, you are on a commissioned assignment, then your innate creativity may need focusing!

 There is plenty to take our attention as photographers before we even exercise our shutter finger.The light, the focus - these are the headings, each having several sub headings tacked on.
 Light - white balance, balancing the light, where is the light coming from, flash or no flash.
 Being creative with available light can result in some dramatic images that you will contemplate time after time thinking ‘did I really shoot that - wow’.
 So think hard before using flash as it will destroy any image moodiness and drama.
 Of course there are photographic situations where flash is necessary such as interior architectural work where the purpose of the image is to show structural detail.
 This can be accomplished with on camera speedlight fitted with a Gary Fong flash diffuser to spread light to shadowed areas and in more complex shoots a series of slave speedlights can be set up, wirelessly operated from the on camera commander.
 Most low light or night shooting requires slow shutter to allow for a small aperture (F11 or smaller) sometimes very slow of some seconds duration where hand holding is not an option.
 A large aperture is an option if shallow depth of field is acceptable.
 If your subject is a city night scene then generally sharp focus front to back, is the best.
 For this result an aperture of at least F10 up to F16 is required.A secure tripod and remote shutter release will realise the most rewarding result from night shooting using a small aperture.
 Any movement within the image being shot will be blurred.
 This creates some interesting effects in itself such as headlight ribbons, blurred people against sharp backgrounds.
 Dramatic - dynamic.
 Choosing fast film (higher ISO) or increasing the ISO sensitivity on your digital enables a faster shutter but will introduce film graininess and digital noise which at it’s worst can make the image useless.
 Keep the ISO moderate (200) and use a tripod.